lyceum-allotments/lyceum-allotments/content/post/two_subprocess_with_pipes.md

 Non-blocking Outputs: The Power of Threads
 ------------------------------------------

 We'll start with output.
-Are basic strategy is going to be read a line from a subprocess and pass through to the mother process's `stdout`, prepended with an `A:` if it came from procedure `A` and a `B:` if it came from procedure `B`.
+Our basic strategy is going to be read a line from a subprocess and pass through to the mother process's `stdout`, prepended with an `A:` if it came from procedure `A` and a `B:` if it came from procedure `B`.
 However, there's a snag, and that snag is that the `read()` method of Python's